 Lori Larson, LMFT

 Lori earned her Master’s degree in counseling psychology in 1996 from National University.
 She was licensed as a marriage and family therapist in California in 1999.
-She has been in the mental health field for 13 years.
+She has been in the mental health field for 20 years.
 Upon receiving her bachelor’s degree in psychology from California State University, Sacramento, she worked in a residential treatment center and in two community counseling centers; one for the severely mentally ill, teaching life skills, and the other for substance abuse recovery.
 She quickly learned that she wanted to do more in the realm of psychotherapy.
 After obtaining her Master’s degree, she worked in sexual abuse treatment with families, and ran groups for substance abuse.
-Upon licensure in 1999, her primary focus became children and families.
 For 8 years, she was the program director for a private non-profit agency whose focus was child abuse prevention and early intervention.
 She worked with individuals, families, and groups, as well as supervised interns.
 In this position, she had the opportunity to start up an EAP program.
-She incorporated it into her private practice and found it to be incredibly beneficial!
-She now works part time in a residential treatment program, using EAP, and has a small private practice where she uses EAP as well.
-On the ES side, Lori has been around horses her entire life.
-She got her first horse at the age of 3 and has ridden ever since.
-She grew up on a farm and was involved in 4-H, showing, and gymkana through high school.
-She presently owns 2 horses and trail rides for pleasure.
-She is also one of the trainer’s for the EAGALA certification trainings.
+She incorporated it in to her private practice with families, teens and individuals, finding it to be incredibly beneficial in moving clients closer to their treatment goals.
+She has also worked in residential treatment part time over the past 10 years, using EAP with the boys to help them to problem solve, deal with anger, work better together, and enhance their communication.
+Lori currently works part time in private practice, with multiple issues, including anxiety, anger management, depression, self-esteem and couples issues.
+She is Advanced certified has been a trainer for EAGALA’s certification program for the past 10 years.
+On the Equine Specialist side, Lori has been around horses her entire life.
+She got her first horse at the age of three, and has ridden ever since.
+She grew up on a farm where experiential learning was expected. (i.e “If you fall off, get back on.”)
+Lori also was involved in 4-H, showing, and gymkana through high school.
+She presently owns two horses and trail rides for pleasure.

 Lynn Dorgan, LMFT